Mohosin999/Express-101/README.md

 app.use(globalMiddleware);
 ```

-We don't need to call this globalMiddleware function like above because we maintain the middleware signature at the time of creation.
-Remember, if we are not use next() methods, this middleare don't generate any response.
+We don't need to call the globalMiddleware function because we maintained the middleware signature when we created the globalMiddleware.
+Note that, if we don't call the next() methods, this middleware will not generate any response.

 #### Local Middleware